Ulaanbaatar Entry Requirements

 Includes

-Citizens of countries not eligible for visa-free entry or e-visa must apply at a Mongolian embassy or consulate
+Citizens of countries not listed in the visa-free or ETA categories must obtain a visa from a Mongolian embassy or consulate before travel.

-How to Apply: Apply in person or by mail at the nearest Mongolian embassy or consulate in your country.
-Submit completed application form, passport photos, passport valid for 6 months, invitation letter (if required), proof of accommodation, and travel itinerary.
-Processing time is typically 5-10 working days.
+How to Apply: Apply in person or by mail at the nearest Mongolian diplomatic mission.
+Requires a completed application form, passport photos, passport, proof of travel itinerary, and sometimes a letter of invitation or hotel bookings.
+Processing time varies (often 5-10 business days).

 Arrival Process